Mac Mini vs Cloud VPS for OpenClaw: Performance, Security, and Cost Analysis

 | 3-Year Total (Production, On-Demand) | ~$7,400 |

-The budget Hetzner option looks cheaper on paper — but that 4 vCPU/8GB spec underperforms the M4 significantly on single-core workloads.
+The budget Hetzner option looks cheaper on paper — but that 4 vCPU/8GB spec underperforms the M4 Pro significantly on single-core workloads (1,500 vs 3,800 on Geekbench 6).
 To match the Mac Mini’s compute profile, you’re looking at production-tier instances where the 3-year cost approaches or exceeds the one-time hardware investment.
+At the production tier on AWS c7g.xlarge with reserved pricing, the cloud VPS is $240 more expensive than the Mac Mini over three years while delivering lower compute, higher latency, less memory, and no physical security.
+On on-demand pricing, the gap widens to $2,220.
+Past three years, the Mac Mini’s marginal cost stays at $5/month while the cloud VPS keeps billing at the same or higher rate — the spread widens every year.

-The EIA (US Energy Information Administration) reports average US residential electricity at $0.16/kWh as of Q4 2025.
-The Mac Mini’s 22W idle draw translates to about 16 kWh per month.
-Even at $0.30/kWh (Hawaii or California peak rates), that’s $4.80/month.
-It’s genuinely cheaper to run than a desk lamp.
+The EIA reports average US residential electricity at $0.17/kWh as of Q4 2025.
+The Mac Mini’s 30W average draw translates to about 21.6 kWh per month.
+Even at $0.30/kWh (Hawaii or California peak rates), that’s $6.48/month.
+It’s genuinely cheaper to run than a desk lamp, and the electricity cost is essentially noise in the TCO calculation.

 On a cloud VPS, running a 7B parameter model requires a GPU instance.
-AWS’s g5.xlarge (NVIDIA A10G, 24GB VRAM) costs approximately $1.01/hour on-demand — that’s $726/month.
-Even reserved pricing drops it to only around $450/month.
+AWS’s g5.xlarge (NVIDIA A10G, 24GB VRAM) costs approximately $1.01/hour on-demand — that’s $726/month, or $26,136 over three years.
+Even reserved pricing drops it to around $450/month ($16,200 over three years).
 Hetzner’s GPU servers (NVIDIA A100) start at several hundred euros per month.
-Lambda Labs and Vast.ai offer cheaper GPU compute, but availability is spotty and you’re trusting smaller providers with your data.
+Lambda Labs and Vast.ai offer cheaper GPU compute, but availability is spotty and you’re trusting smaller providers with your most sensitive data.

-beeeowl’s Private On-Device LLM add-on (+$1,000) configures Ollama on the Mac Mini with a locally running model.
+beeeowl’s Private On-Device LLM add-on (+$1,000 one-time) configures Ollama on the Mac Mini with a locally running model tuned for your workload.
 Your prompts, your data, your responses — none of it leaves the machine.
 Not to OpenAI.
 Not to Anthropic.
 Not to any cloud provider.
-For CTOs handling legal documents, M&A discussions, or medical records, this is the option that makes compliance officers stop worrying.
+For CTOs handling legal documents, M&A discussions, medical records, or MNPI, this is the option that makes compliance officers stop worrying and the option that makes the 3-year TCO math completely lopsided.

-Stanford’s HAI 2025 AI Index Report noted that on-device inference costs dropped 90% between 2022 and 2025, driven primarily by Apple Silicon and Qualcomm’s mobile chips.
-The trend line is clear: local inference is getting cheaper while cloud GPU pricing remains volatile.
+Stanford HAI’s 2025 AI Index Report noted that on-device inference costs dropped 90% between 2022 and 2025, driven primarily by Apple Silicon and Qualcomm’s mobile chips.
+The trend line is clear: local inference is getting cheaper while cloud GPU pricing remains volatile and capacity-constrained.
+Every year that passes, the Mac Mini’s private LLM advantage grows.

-The Full Comparison — Mac Mini M4 vs Cloud VPS
+The full comparison — Mac Mini M4 Pro vs Cloud VPS

 |---|---|---|